Epilogue: In opera

 Because commenting on past action is inherently undramatic, few operas have epilogues, even those with prologues.
 Among those explicitly called epilogues are the concluding scenes of Stravinsky's The Rake's Progress and Offenbach's The Tales of Hoffmann.
 Other operas whose final scenes could be described as epilogues are Mozart's Don Giovanni, Mussorgsky's Boris Godunov, and Delius's Fennimore and Gerda.

 In film

 In films, the final scenes may feature a montage of images or clips with a short explanation of what happens to the characters.
-A few examples of such films are 9 to 5, American Graffiti, Changeling, Four Weddings and a Funeral, Harry Potter and the Deathly Hallows – Part 2, National Lampoon's Animal House, Babe: Pig in the City, Happy Feet Two, and Remember the Titans.
+A few examples of such films are 9 to 5, American Graffiti, Changeling, Four Weddings and a Funeral, Harry Potter and the Deathly Hallows – Part 2, National Lampoon's Animal House, Babe: Pig in the City, Happy Feet Two, Remember the Titans and Zack Snyder's Justice League.

 The epilogue of La La Land shows a happy ending, an alternative to the actual ending.

 In many documentaries and biopics, the epilogue is text-based, explaining what happened to the subjects after the events covered in the film.